nextstrain/ncov/README.md

 - Can't find your sequences in Nextstrain?
 Check [here](./docs/data_faq.md) for common reasons why your sequences may not be appearing.
 - For information about how clades are defined, and the currently named clades, please see [here](./contributor_docs/clades.md).

+### Bioinformatics notes

+Site numbering and genome structure uses [Wuhan-Hu-1/2019](https://www.ncbi.nlm.nih.gov/nuccore/MN908947) as reference.
+The phylogeny is rooted relative to early samples from Wuhan.
+Temporal resolution assumes a nucleotide substitution rate of [8 &times; 10^-4 subs per site per year](http://virological.org/t/phylodynamic-analysis-176-genomes-6-mar-2020/356).
+There were SNPs present in the nCoV samples in the first and last few bases of the alignment that were masked as likely sequencing artifacts.

 ---